This week the Irish celebrate an Italic saint while we celebrate a Jewish one.

 adult togas and registered to vote.

-Not for nothing are Jews called the “people of the Book,” just as today their creative writing loomed large in comforting pagans in a tough world when their own gods fell short.
+Not for nothing are Jews called the “people of the Book,” just as today their creative writing loomed large in comforting pagans in a tough world when their heathen gods fell short.
 St. Joseph took hold in Sicily during a drought and famine in the Middle Ages.
 Prayers to him opened the skies, ending the famine.
 Since then, he is honored by offering food to the needy by way of an abundant Tavola di San Giuseppe every March 19th.

 This religious monopoly of our past reverberates beyond our classical legacy.
 We easily remember the traditions of St. Joseph’s Day down to the correct pastry, but what to do for Columbus Day?
 Not even Genovese pesto is on our menu.
 Traditions need symbolic acts and for Italian Americans only Catholicism has them.